Freek-a-Leek: Composition and lyrics

 A Southern hip-hop song of three minutes and fifty-five seconds in length, "Freek-a-Leek" is backed by an instrumentation which features a "slowly strolling riff", as well as following a tempo described as "heavy-synthed marching band-inspired".
 It begins and ends with a fake radio show, with Pablo acting as an impromptu host as well as introducing the song.
 Pablo's vocals are built around a "Novation synth" based melody, with a flute becoming audible during the chorus as well as a set of "cleverly layered vocal chants".

 The lyrics of "Freek-a-Leek" were noted for their heavily sexually explicit nature; according to David Jeffries of AllMusic, "Pablo rattles off the names of different drugs and sexual positions as if he was checking off his grocery list but the straight-up hood production of the song meant it was under the radar the usual decency watchdogs."

 Remix

 The remix features Jermaine Dupri and Twista.
 The song appears on Twista's album Kamikaze.

-Music video and use in other media
+Music video

 The music video was directed by Erik White and features actress Esther Baxter.
 The opening scene is based on the film Belly.
-The sound was also featured on the 2005 video game Midnight Club 3: Dub Edition's soundtrack.

-In 2019, American rapper Saweetie sampled the beat of "Freek-a-Leek" in her song "My Type" from her EP Icy.